KSheokand/task-manager-fullstack/README.md

 The backend exposes RESTful APIs for authentication, task management, team management, and dashboard analytics.

-Swagger / OpenAPI documentation can be integrated to visualize and test API endpoints.
+Swagger (OpenAPI) documentation is available for exploring and testing all API endpoints.
-(Recommended for production and API testing.)

 ---